 - Only manufacturing defects are covered.

-- Airline damage, transportation damage, accidents, and normal use aren’t covered.
+- Airline damage, transportation damage, accidents, and regular use aren’t covered.

 - You need a copy of the receipt or invoice.